dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 ```

 Because data is written to the `WebView` as a JavaScript string, when passing data or a chart configuration object, `JSON.stringify()` needs to be called on it.
-Now the implementation is getting more managable.
+Now the implementation is getting more manageable.
 `index.html` is basically an empty file with the Chart.js library pasted in, and the chart configuration is conveniently defined as an object in the component where the chart is.

 To further keep the component uncluttered, and given the relatively large size of the Chart.js configuration object, the config can be moved to a separate file and imported.
-And of course this can be taken a step further by wrapping the `WebView` in a custom `ChartJs` component so that the chart config can be conveniently passed in as a prop:
+This can be taken a step further by wrapping the `WebView` in a custom `ChartJs` component so that the chart config can be conveniently passed in as a prop:

 ```jsx
 // ChartJs.js